-Depending on the version of your distributive, libsodium and RocksDB may not be present in the default package lists.
+Depending on the version of your distributive, libsodium, RocksDB and Protobuf may not be present in the default package lists.
 In this case you may need to install these packages from third-party PPAs, or build them from sources.

 Install the latest version of the following packages:

 Adding Environment Variables

 to point to a directory with these libraries.